Some people have motion sickness with Oculus Rift and HTC Vive, some people don’t. I’ll give you 11 different techniques to help you combat nausea.

 - Try not to move your head a lot.
 Since motion sickness is connected to movement, reducing your head movement left and right and up and down in one place can help you.
 However, rotating your head should not give any issues.

 - Get drunk.
-Weird option but some people have reported it doing wonders.
+Weird option but some people have reported it does wonders.
 Just before putting on the Oculus Rift headset, don’t forget to consume a couple of beers, and you are ready to enter virtual reality.

 - Buy a better computer.
 Getting a bad frame rate can also make you easily sick, and if you get yourself a beefy computer, nausea can be reduced.

 - Updated on 04.01.2016 Try downloading some files.
-Check out these 2 reddit posts (one and two).
-Apparently this newly discovered method reduces motion sickness by a lot, but can break immersion to some degree.
+Check out these 2 Reddit posts (one and two).
+Apparently, this newly discovered method reduces motion sickness by a lot but can break immersion to some degree.
 This technique is being studied for improvements.
 Will keep you updated on Rift Info!